 Best for: Self-managed HOAs of any size

 KindHOA was built from scratch for self-managed communities — not adapted from rental property software.
-It includes dues collection, maintenance request management, document storage, community messaging, announcements, board voting, violation tracking, vendor bid management, and a homeowner portal.
+The Good Neighbor plan includes online dues collection, maintenance requests, document storage, community messaging, announcements, board-only polls, formal elections, violation tracking, and a homeowner portal.

 The main limitation: it's designed specifically for self-managed HOAs.
 If you need features built for professional property managers (managing multiple unrelated communities, owner accounting for rental properties, etc.), it may not be the right fit.

-Verdict: The best option for self-managed communities that want a complete platform at no cost.
+Verdict: The best option for self-managed communities that want a generous free tier and a flat-rate upgrade when automation pays off.

 HOA Express

-Best for: Small HOAs that need a basic website
+Best for: Small HOAs that mainly need a community website

 PayHOA